Twenty thousand years ago, the glaciers formed the five Great Lakes we all know and love. But another “great lake” was also created — White Lake.

-A natural harbor lake along, the eastern shore of Lake Michigan, White Lake is approximately seven miles long, one mile across and flows into Lake Michigan through a deep water channel.
+Located along the eastern shoreline of Lake Michigan, White Lake is a natural harbor lake.
+It is approximately seven miles long and one mile across and flows directly into Lake Michigan through a deep water channel.

 Such an ideal waterfront location initially brought the first Native American tribes to the region.
 Later, they were followed by fur trappers, traders, and eventually settlers.

 When the lumber era began in the mid-1800s, the White Lake area enjoyed tremendous growth.
 In fact, at one time, there were thirteen mills operating along the shoreline.
 Boats piled high with lumber from the area were shipped all along the coast to build other Lake Michigan communities.

 It was at this time that the towns of Montague and Whitehall grew rapidly, ultimately reaching populations similar to today.
 But by the end of the nineteenth century, the vast tracks of white pine were gone, and White Lakers looked to the coming industrial era and fruit farming to survive.

 Industry developed slowly in the twin cities along White Lake, but one form of commerce quickly took the forefront.